brfryeet/fortnite-clicker/README.md

 # fortnite-clicker
-Click your way to the Victory Royale
+Click your way to the Victory Royale!
+Made by @BRFRYeet